 Once you have obtained the visa, you have the right to live, work or study in Portugal.
 With a D7 visa holder, you can also travel visa-free through the Schengen Area that includes twenty-six countries in Europe.

-After five years, a D7 visa holder could apply for permanent residency.
+After five years, a Portugal D7 Visa holder could apply for permanent residency.

 In addition, an applicant can also include their children or parents.